origami1111/SoftServe_TestAutomation_2/README.md

 - Execute the program and get results of the functional testing

 Used technologies:
-.NET, C#, Visual Studio, Selenium, NUnit, NLog, MSTest, JUnit, RestSharp, Swagger, Postman, Jira, Git, Scrum.
+.NET, C#, Visual Studio 2019, Selenium, NUnit, NLog, RestSharp, Swagger, Postman, Jira, Git, Scrum, Allure.

 WHAT_DP_205_TAQC consists of two projects:
 1) WHAT_PageObject - library for page description in order to Page Object Model (POM).